Mosquito Reduction and Mosquito Control in Gwinnett, Barrow, Walton, Athens-Clarke and surrounding areas

-Our mosquito control treatment will address both adult mosquitoes, as well as larval / egg mosquitoes, which will drastically reduce the number of mosquitoes in your yard.
-Our technicians will inspect your property to identify potential mosquito breeding areas.
+Our mosquito control treatment will address both adult mosquitoes, as well as eggs and mosquito larva.
+This will drastically reduce the number of mosquitoes in your yard.
+Our technicians will also inspect your property to identify potential breeding areas.

 These highly effective, one-time mosquito treatments ensure the comfort of your family and guests.
-Especially if used in combination with the ongoing treatment plan, we can make sure that event is mosquito free and fun for all.
+When used in combination with the ongoing treatment plan, we can make sure that the event is mosquito free and fun for all.

 Why Mosquitoes Are More Than Just Annoying

-While these buzzing pests are awful just being annoying and leaving those itchy bites on you and your family.
-There is a lot more risk involved with mosquitoes on your property.
-Mosquitoes can be a real hazard to the health of your family and pets.
+Mosquitoes are more than just annoying, there is a lot of risk involved with them buzzing around your property.
+They can be a real hazard to the health of your family and pets.
 Mosquitoes cause more human suffering than any other organism.
 Mosquito diseases include protozoan and malaria.
-Also viruses such as dengue, encephalitis, and yellow fever.
+They also carry viruses such as dengue, encephalitis, and yellow fever.
 Mosquito reduction and mosquito control are essential to keeping everyone safe.
-Mosquito bites can cause severe skin irritation through an allergic reaction to the mosquito's saliva.
-This is what causes the red bump and itching.
+Their bites can cause severe skin irritation through an allergic reaction to the mosquito's saliva.
+This is what causes the red bump and itching when bitten.

 Not only can mosquitoes carry diseases that affect humans, but they also transmit several diseases and parasites that dogs and horses are very susceptible to.
 These include dog heartworm, West Nile virus, and Eastern equine encephalitis.

 - Worldwide, mosquito-borne diseases kill more people than any other single factor.
 They are considered the deadliest "animal" in the world.